How to turn company expertise into a recognizable body of thought

 The same central idea should appear in forms suited to different contexts:

-The goal is not to slice every article into the maximum possible number of social posts.
-A paragraph divided into 14 pieces remains one paragraph that is merely suffering greater administrative pressure.
+This calls for more than slicing one article into the maximum possible number of social posts.
+A paragraph divided into fourteen pieces remains one paragraph experiencing greater administrative pressure.

 The goal is to help the idea travel without losing its meaning.